 INTRODUCTION

 Bed bugs (Hemiptera: Cimicidae) are small, blood-feeding insects that live in close association with humans and other vertebrates (Mbuta et al., 2022).
-They are nocturnal obligate blood suckers (Oboh et al., 2022) and had invaded human habitation from time immemorial.
+They are nocturnal obligate blood suckers (Oboh et al., 2022); and had invaded human habitation from time immemorial.
 The prevalence of bed bug infestations has increased significantly since the early 2000s, partly due to increased international travel, resistance to pesticides, and changes in pest control practices (Doggett et al., 2012).
 Worldwide resurgence of bedbugs has renewed public and scientific interest pest control practices (Humphreys, 2025).
 Moreover, nuisance effects and pathogen transmission potential of bed bugs make their study an indispensable public health and pest control priority (Mbuta et al., 2025; USEPA, 2023; Bern et al., 2011).
 Bedbugs are commonly found in homes, hotels, dormitories, shelters, and public transportation systems, and their bites cause several skin manifestations (Tielemans et al., 2022; Deku et al., 2021) which can lead to stigmatization and depression (Amiri et al., 2018).
 The well-known species of bedbugs which are of cosmopolitan distribution are Cimex lectularius L. and Cimex hemipterus F (Akhoundi et al., 2023; Hamlili et al., 2023).

 A general increase in C. hemipterus infestation of residential dwellings, hotels, hostels, and transport systems has been recently noticed in Africa (Deku et al. (2022; Fourie and Crafford, 2018).
 Reports from many communities in Nigeria also indicate a high bed bug infestation rate (Oduola et al., 2017; Omudu and Kuse, 2010; Okwa and Omoniyi, 2008).
 Bonnefoy et al. (2008) especially in mattresses, pillows, rugs, wooden furniture, curtains, cracks in floors and walls (Onah et al., 2014), where female bedbugs lay hundreds of eggs that eventually hatch out nymphs that are young adults.
 It was reported that increasing poor attitude to housekeeping and insanitary conditions are responsible for this high infestation rates in many parts of Nigeria (Omudu, 2008).